 16. Old Town Hall

-Once the old Romanesque residence of Mayor Jakub, the tower passed into the possession of the city.
+Once the old Romanesque residence of Mayor Jakub, the tower passed into the city’s possession.
 Over time, Unger’s House and Pawer’s House were attached to it, making it a complete compound.

-After undergoing multiple modifications, the structure now exhibits aspects of the Renaissance, Baroque, and Neo-Renaissance architectural styles.
+After multiple modifications, the structure now exhibits aspects of the Renaissance, Baroque, and Neo-Renaissance architectural styles.

-Old Town Hall is a great place to start or end a day out in Bratislava, as it is close to some of the town’s top attractions.
+Old Town Hall is a great place to start or end a day in Bratislava, as it is close to some of its top attractions.

 17. Castle Lietava